Be a Lighthouse Keeper at Mission Point Lighthouse!

-You can live in Mission Point Lighthouse and be a Keeper with our Lighthouse Keeper Program!
+You can live in Mission Point Lighthouse and be a Keeper with our unique and popular Lighthouse Keeper Program!
 Being a keeper for a week is a wonderfully unique volunteer opportunity in which you will stay in the actual lighthouse and share your time and talents.
 In the gift shop and on the property, you get to meet and talk to visitors from all over the world.
 Our keepers play a key role in helping to keep this treasured piece of Michigan maritime history alive.
 Michigan lighthouses are owned by different organizations or some are privately owned, so the few keeper programs available vary and have separate application processes.

 The Keepers’ Quarters area is well equipped with all the essentials needed to have a comfortable stay.
 The area of the house the keeper stays has: kitchen appliances, dishes, cooking utensils, small appliances (coffee maker, toaster, microwave, crock pot, gas grill, etc.), ironing board and iron, all cleaning supplies, and even a washer and a dryer.
 There is free WIFI, a television with cable service, and plenty of space.
 We have a locked garage for keepers bikes or other recreational equipment.
 Keepers provide their own bed sheets, pillows, blankets, towels, and food.
 The living quarters are heated, but not air-conditioned (we have fans).

-Mission Point Lighthouse keepers are two adults or occasionally we can schedule up to 4 adult keepers.
+Mission Point Lighthouse keepers are two high-energy adults or occasionally we can schedule up to 4 adult keepers.
 The bedroom has two single beds, which can be kept together for a couple or spread apart for friends or other relations.
 We also have a sleeper sofa in the living room.
 Keepers must be 18 or older.
 Children and pets are not allowed to stay at the lighthouse.
 Keepers are welcome to have friends or family visit the lighthouse in the evenings (after 5pm), but guests are not to overnight at the lighthouse.

 While the responsibilities are not difficult, Lighthouse Keepers do need to be able to climb the 37 steps to the tower to clean the windows and to sweep and vacuum daily.
 Keepers are also expected to perform some very simple ground maintenance on the lighthouse property (not mowing); light housekeeping and if time permits, a choice of maintenance projects (painting, minor repairs, etc.).
 We enjoy keepers with talents/experience that can benefit our historic property.
 Keepers also encourage and maintain visitation records; help with retail inventory maintenance and similar retail duties.
 Our retail tasks are very simple with the Square POS on WIFI/Bluetooth system, tax is included and all items are priced simply so giving change is easy.
 Of course, keepers need to be friendly and helpful to all visitors.